pagkly/Zed/Investopedia3/Why Overdraft Protection Matters.md

 ## Example of Overdraft Protection

 A renter with overdraft protection and a linked account writes an $800 check to cover the monthly rent on an account that only has $650 in it.
-Instead of [bouncing the check due to insufficient funds](https://www.investopedia.com/articles/pf/08/overdraft-protection.asp), the renter’s overdraft protection kicks in when the check is cashed.
+Instead of [[bouncing the check due to insufficient funds]](https://www.investopedia.com/articles/pf/08/overdraft-protection.asp), the renter’s overdraft protection kicks in when the check is cashed.

 The bank charges a transfer fee of $15 for approving a debit transaction that exceeds available funds.
 The renter will now have a balance of $635 ($650 - $15) and has to pay off $800 through a linked credit card, line of credit, or savings account.